Sr M John Dowling

 Died 27 January 1922

-Under Fr Wood's direction Juliana eventually entered the Sisters of St Joseph at Perthville, Bathurst in 1880 and made her Profession in 1881.
-She later left Perthville and joined the group of pious women who cared for Fr Woods in Surry Hills, until his death in 1889.
+Juliana entered the Sisters of St Joseph at Perthville, Bathurst in 1880 taking the name of Sr Mary John, and was professed in 1881.
+She left Perthville in 1885 and later joined the group of pious women who cared for Father Woods in Surry Hills till his death in 1889.
+She was Father Woods’ amanuensis.

 Sr Mary John returned to Tasmania and in February 1892 re-entered the religious life with the Sisters of St. Joseph at Westbury and made her perpetual vows on the 1st April, 1893.